Market turbulence can easily cause you to pause or prompt second thoughts.

 Geopolitical events can cause sharp market moves, but they rarely determine long-term investment outcomes on their own.

 Over the years, investors have had to contend with wars, recessions, commodity spikes and political crises, yet markets have repeatedly recovered as attention returned to earnings, valuations and long-term growth.
 Templeton Emerging Markets Investment Trust (TEMIT), launched in 1989, has invested through many such episodes.
-The path has not always been smooth, but the long-term direction of travel has been one of growth.
+The path has not always been smooth, but the long-term direction of travel has been one of growth as the chart below shows.

 2: Emerging markets still offer long-term growth potential